 - Students or their home departments will pay a $50 fee to either the Department of World Languages and Literatures or the Department of Spanish at the time of registering for the exam.
-See Dillon Dolby (World Languages and Literatures) in 410 Sprau Tower or Madeline Alonso (Spanish) in 419 Sprau Tower for processing.
+See Madeline Alonso for either Spanish or World Languages and Literature in 410 Sprau Tower for processing.

 - Please contact the appropriate person below in order to schedule an exam:

 Format and grading

 - Each student or home department will provide the examiner with three primary texts and three secondary books or texts of ample length at least two weeks in advance of the exam.
 Students should follow the guidelines outlined by their department upon selecting these texts.